Believers in Yahushua Messiah [the Hebrew name for Jesus Christ] desire to follow Him.

 As we begin our walk with Messiah, He opens our spiritual ears little by little, in the same proportion that we obey His Word.

 Some Believers repent and obey initially, and then continue to repent, going on to further obedience.
-Their love for Father stays strong and intense because of their continued devotion and obedience.
+Their love for Father stays strong and intense because of their continued devotion and obedience to His written Word.
 Thus their ears are more sensitive to hearing Yahuwah’s direction.
 These Believers have ‘ears to hear’, and they will receive further instruction and revelation from the Holy Spirit.

 But if we hold someone else teachings, or some group’s teachings, as higher authority than the Scriptures themselves, we can then become disobedient to Yahuwah.
 If we are hindered from obeying the Scriptures because of false teachings and deceptive influences, this can cause us to be uncertain of Father’s direction for us.